nicoguaro/nicoguaro.github.io/docs/posts/numerical-06/index.rst

 This is illustrated in the following image, where we can see that the steps are given perpendicular to the isocontours of the function.
-If we think the function as the topography of certain region, it would probably be safe to think the isocontour of the functios as the path that cows would like to walk, while the gradient direction the path for a mountain goat.
+If we think the function as the topography of certain region, it would probably be safe to think the isocontour of the functions as the path that cows would like to walk, while the gradient direction the path for a mountain goat.

 .. image:: https://upload.wikimedia.org/wikipedia/commons/f/ff/Gradient_descent.svg